This project evaluated a clinical quality management system using cognitive task analysis at three Federally Quality Health Centers.

 USA, MI, Ann Arbor

-This is a questionnaire designed to be completed by practice managers in an ambulatory setting.
-The tool includes questions to assess the benefits and current state of electronic health records and health information exchanges.
+This is a questionnaire designed to be completed by clinical staff in an ambulatory setting.
+The tool includes questions to assess the current state of electronic health records.

 This is an interview guide designed to be conducted with administrators, clinical staff, implementers, and office staff across a health care system.
 The tool includes questions to assess user's perceptions of electronic health records.

 This research project is developing an Internet-based health communication program for African American adults to improve asthma care.